null

 Mouthpiece

 A soft, silicone mouthpiece will provide a more comfortable fit in your mouth.
+The bite tabs should be soft and sized to fit comfortably without requiring you to clench your jaw.
 All snorkels come with a standard size mouthpiece, but are easily changed for other types of mouthpieces.
 For most good-quality snorkels, the mouthpiece can simply be pulled off and replaced with another mouthpiece when needed.

 Flexible Tube